There are a variety of scholarships to help you pay for studying abroad.

 Global Citizenship Scholarships

-The UConn Office of Study Abroad provides Global Citizenship scholarships up to $3,500 for semester programs and up to $2,000 for summer and winter programs.
+The UConn Office of Study Abroad provides Global Citizenship scholarships up to $2,000 for semester programs and up to $1,000 for summer and winter programs.
 Please note that these awards are based on financial need; accordingly, a completed FAFSA must be on file with Financial Aid.
+To be eligible for this scholarship your application must be completed by the UConn Study Abroad program deadline.

 David K. Herzberger Study Abroad Scholarship